s-wigg/Rubber-Ducky-Chatbot/README.md

 8. `flask run`
 9. Invite Ducky into the channel(s) you designated on the Slack Outgoing Webhooks page.
 Ducky will respond to any message in that channel, so it's recommended to create a separate channel for those

-I recommend that you always run limbo in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) so that you are running in a clean environment.
+I recommend using a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) so that you are running in a clean environment.

 ### Documentation